donny/52projects/README.md

 A project should result in *something*, whether it's a web app, a CLI app, APIs, an editor plug-in, or whatever.
 It should be big enough that we can learn new interesting stuff through the project and yet it should be small enough that it can be done in one week.
 A project will be in a separate GitHub repository and the list is kept below.

-Wish me luck, hopefully I do not stop in the middle of the year ;) [Update in July 2017](https://github.com/donny/52projects#epilogue).
+Wish me luck, hopefully I do not stop in the middle of the year 😀 ([update in July 2017](https://github.com/donny/52projects#epilogue)).

 ### Week 1 (1 Jan - 7 Jan)